wdbm/distributed_wellbeing/README.md

 - [Tox](https://tox.chat/)

 - [The Future of Employment: How Susceptible are Jobs to Computerisation?, C. B. Frey and M. A. Osborne, 2013-09-17](http://www.oxfordmartin.ox.ac.uk/downloads/academic/future-of-employment.pdf)

+#### analysis of individuals

+There exist useful metrics for analysis of individuals.
+These metrics can include measures of psychological and financial wellbeing.
+For the former, a simple measure could be sentiment analysis of social media expressions; for the latter, a simple measure could be somewhat similar to measurements of benefits needs.
+Proxy-trust networks can reduce uncertainties.

+### draft government: distributed_vulnerability

+The metrics for description of individuals can be used to distribute wellbeing in various forms.
+One form could be alerts for and prioritisation of psychological treatment, be that for everything from treatment of depression to treatment of religious fundamentalism.
+Another form could be distribution of wealth via Bitcoin using a donated fund owned by the distributed wellbeing system.

+- [*Why the Left Will Win*](https://www.youtube.com/watch?v=ZIxs6vFIlNw) -- Oliver Lennard/Olly Thorn, [Philosophy Tube](https://www.youtube.com/user/thephilosophytube) (2018-06-06)

+---

+# rough, experimental, draft code

 # setup